Discover the nature in The Hague

-Please note that the swimming season in the Netherlands traditionally starts on 1 May (ending in October) and the information is therefore not collected until just before this date.
+Please note that the swimming season in the Netherlands is traditionally from 1 May to 1 October.
+Information on safety, hygiene and swimming water quality is therefore not collected until just before this date.
 The province’s specialist teams collect information on a fortnightly basis.

 Outdoor swimming locations

 In The Hague, besides the beaches at Kijkduin and Scheveningen, you can enjoy swimming outdoors in a natural environment at:

 - Madestein pond with 3 'beaches': Loosduinen (Madesteinweg), the north bank (Madepolderweg) and the south bank (Madepolderweg).

 Click here to read about the boating facilities at De Madelief.